Statements in Confluent Cloud¶

 - These queries run continuously and read data from one or more tables/topics and write results of the queries to one table/topic.

 In general, Flink supports both batch and stream processing, but the exact subset of allowed operations differs slightly depending of the type of query.
-For more information, see Flink SQL Queries in Confluent Cloud.
+For more information, see Flink SQL Queries.

 All queries are executed in streaming execution mode, whether the sources are bounded or unbounded.